 Learn How To Take Good Care of Your Teeth.

 Think about your voice.
 Try to write as if you’re talking to your best friend over lunch, or gossiping with your mom about your sister’s husband.
 One of the best dental blogging tips you can get is to try to keep your posts simple enough that an eighth grader (on the honor roll) could read and understand easily.

 Trust me, unless you only want insomniacs and vampires for patients, avoid posting between the hours of 8 p.m. and 9 a.m.
 You want to post and share your blogs at high web-traffic time.
 That means from 1:30 – 3:30 p.m. on weekday afternoons.
 When people are slacking off at work (yeah, we know).

 Blog on a schedule.
 It’s smart to develop a blog calendar where you select topics ahead of time and always post on the same day (or days) of the week—especially if more than one person will be contributing to your blog.
 I like to color code mine.

 Prepare a couple months’ worth of posts before you get started, so if your practice floods, you find that you are able to fly barefoot over China wearing a top hat and a monocle, or you get a puppy, and you don’t have time or brain space to write posts, your blog will still run smoothly.
-And if you just don’t want to do it at all, call the dental SEO team at GPM and we’ll be happy to do it for you.
+And if these dental blogging tips still aren’t enough to convince you to do it yourself, call the team at GPM.
+We’re experts at SEO for dentists and we’ll be happy to do it for you!